WRopero/data_challenge_repo/README.md

 Due to time constraints, I was unable to perform tests, mock connections, or use pytest.

-You can find the SQL logic that answers the SQL questions of the challenges here: https://github.com/WRopero/data_challenge_repo/blob/main/app/config/sql/
+You can find the SQL logic that answers the SQL questions of the challenges here: https://github.com/WRopero/data_challenge_repo/blob/main/app/config/sql/ .
+The questions are within the functions comments.

 #### High level workflow of the App
 ![App Fowchart](de_practice.png)